evennia/evennia/docs/source/Components/EvMenu.md

 ```

 Instead of passing the character sheet along from node to node through the `kwargs` we instead
-set it up temporarily on `caller.ndb._menutree.charactersheet`.
+set it up temporarily on `caller.ndb._evmenu.charactersheet`.
 This makes it easy to reach from
 all nodes.
 At the end we look at it and, if we accept the character the menu will likely save the
 result to permanent storage and exit.

-> One point to remember though is that storage on `caller.ndb._menutree` is not persistent across
+> One point to remember though is that storage on `caller.ndb._evmenu` is not persistent across
 > `@reloads`.
 If you are using a persistent menu (using `EvMenu(..., persistent=True)` you should
 use
 > `caller.db` to store in-menu data like this as well.
 You must then yourself make sure to clean it